 These rates have all been confirmed, but there may be increases to the Solar Thermal rate announced in Autumn 2013.

 - What is the Renewable Heat Premium Payment?

 - The Renewable Heat Premium Payment is a scheme to support people who want to install renewable heat technologies.
 It will also help the government learn more about how these technologies work in practice, prior to the expansion of the Renewable Heat Incentive to the household sector.

-- What are the Renewable Heat Premium Payment eligibility criteria?
+- What is the Renewable Heat Incentive (RHI)?

 - 3 minute online survey